Planning-Inspectorate/odw-synapse-workspace/odw/core/anonymisation/README.md

 ### Strategies
 A strategy encapsulates how to anonymise one column when certain classifications are present.

-- Interface: `Strategy.apply(df, column, seed, context) -> DataFrame`
+- Interface: `BaseStrategy.apply(df, column, seed, context) -> DataFrame`
-- Trigger: `Strategy.classification_names` — set of Purview classification type names
+- Trigger: `BaseStrategy.classification_names` — set of Purview classification type names
 - Precedence: the first strategy (by order in the `strategies` list) whose `classification_names` intersects the column’s classifications is applied
 - Context passed to `apply`: `context["classifications"]` is the set of matched classification names; `context["is_lm"]` is `True` when the target column name contains "line manager" (available for custom strategies)